![]() |

 But I was right!
 There are great photo-ops over here.
 I scramble down to a good vantage point and whip out my camera.
 Which doesn't work.

-Since I had previously applied a good dose of Scotchgard to my pack, its contents are not particularly wet, but the camera is lifeless nonetheless; and wiping off the battery and memory chip does not help.
+Since I had previously applied a good dose of Scotchgard to my pack, its contents are not particularly wet; yet the camera is lifeless nonetheless, and wiping off the battery and memory chip does not help.
 Bummer.
-There is nothing for it but make a return crossing, take a break, and cry a little.
+There is nothing for it but to make a return crossing, take a break, and cry a little.

-These folks are amused by my antics, yet are unwilling to duplicate them
+These folks are amused by my antics, yet are unwilling to emulate them

 §: Subsequent analysis suggests that my camera had started to die even before I crossed the creek.
 Apparently the few drops of spray incurred from close-ups of the bridge had managed to kill the electronics of my virtually new Panasonic FZ-35.
 This is a real downer, for I thought that I finally had found the ideal hiking model.